nrkfeller/learn_go/README.md

 3. "go install" : make program an environment variable, then you can call it anywhere by just writing the filename. places a executable program in you environment bin folder and .a file in your archives
 4. "go get" :  get new packages [-d] [-f] [-fix] [-insecure] [-t] [-u] package-name
 5. "go run" : looks for a main run executable
+6. os.Args : whatever is passed after go run xxx.go becomes an os.Args, when not arguments are given os.Args has length 1

 ### Encoding https://godoc.org/fmt
 1. Binary : fmt.Printf("%b")